tomgilder/routemaster/README.md

 # Routemaster

 Hello!
-This is an in-development Flutter router.
+This is an in-development router for Flutter.
+It's an easy-to-use wrapper over Navigator 2.0.

 Here's the entire routing setup needed for an app featuring tabs and pushed routes: